LawTransform PhD Course

 With two options of specialization: Effects of Lawfare concerning Child Rights and Health Rights.

-The course page will be available soon with further information about the course program and admission.
+The course page is available with further information about the course program and admission.

 The course combines lectures specifically designed for the course and participation in lectures, panels, round-tables, and workshops of the Bergen Exchanges on Law & Social Transformation.